-Play this high-energy Bingo game that's built in the platform with video.
+Play this high-energy Bingo game that's built on the platform with video.
 It'll keep your team buzzing with this action-packed session.

-Solve riddles and complete puzzles in a fixed amount of time, with a goal of “escaping the room.”
+Solve riddles and complete puzzles in a fixed amount of time, with the goal of “escaping the room.”

 Take a field trip